 The concerns of the Arts and Crafts Movement, regarding quality of life and the importance of deriving a sense of purpose and achievement from the work that you do remains relevant today, as it was over a hundred years ago.
 Handmade arts and crafts cannot replace the range of mass produced items that are available to consumers.
 However, they can improve quality of life, both for those who make them and those who appreciate having them in their life, either because of their usefulness or their beauty.

 Industrialisation meant that most skilled artisans were unable to compete with large scale manufacturers, forcing them to seek alternative employment.
 Traditional skills were largely dependent for survival on amateur enthusiasts and those few who were able to find a profitable niche.
-However, there is growing recognition of the therapeutic, social and environmental benefits of making items by hand, using sustainable materials.
+However, there is growing recognition of the therapeutic, social and environmental benefits of handmade arts and crafts, which might be created using sustainable materials and processes.

 You might like to read a sample of the book Island of Arts and Crafts